mossadnik/mossadnik.github.io/_posts/2020-01-10-sorted-random-variables.md

 ![](/assets/img/2020-01-10-sorted-random-variables/labelled-edges.png)

-The conjecture is proven if we can show that the number of monotonic paths that traverse a given number of red edges is independent of the number of this number of edges.
-For the example path, there are four such edges.
+The conjecture is proven if we can show that the number of monotonic paths that traverse a given number of red edges $$a$$ is independent of $$a$$.

 We denote the number of paths of length $$2k$$ that connect two points on the diagonal and that traverse $$a$$ red edges by $$f(k, a)$$. $$f(k, a) = 0$$ unless $$0 \leq a \leq k$$.
 There are $$\begin{pmatrix}2k \\ k\end{pmatrix}$$ paths of length $$2k$$ in total, so that the conjecture states that